jxnl/blog/docs/writing/posts/low-hanging-fruit.md

 3. Enables affordable, repeatable testing and evaluation
 4. Provides a consistent reference point when introducing new models or features, allowing for meaningful comparisons.
 If the baseline remains unchanged, production data can be leveraged to enhance synthetic question generation or the system as a whole.

+**Costs:**

+This should really just be a matter of writing a simple prompt that generates questions, hopefully with a few shot examples, and iterating over existing text chunks.
+Once you have that, you can store pairs of query strings and chunk IDs.
+And a simple forloup can be used to verify that the query strings are retrieving the correct chunks.

 ## 2. Adding Date Filters